Political Science (POLI) | Faculty of Arts

 POLI 4125 3 credits

-Students will critically explore the political issues raised by Canada's experience with cultural and religious diversity, informed by theoretical approaches to the wider themes of culture and religion in politics.
-They will examine the evolution of Canada's policy of official multiculturalism and the broader meanings attached to the term 'multiculturalism,' considering, in the process, liberal, nationalist, and radical critiques of multiculturalism in theory and practice.
-Students will also critically engage theoretical issues around the relationship between religious and cultural pluralism, and debates over the role of religion in the public life of a pluralistic society such as Canada.
+Students will critically explore the political issues raised by cultural and religious diversity, informed by theoretical approaches to the wider themes of culture and religion in politics.
+They will examine the Canadian experience with official multiculturalism and the broader meanings attached to the term 'multiculturalism' in Canada and other countries.
+Students will also critically engage the relationship between religious and cultural pluralism, and debates over the role of religion in public life.
 Note: This is a seminar course.

 Level: UG